 Most of the adults have conspicuous cerci at their rear end.
 These act just like antennae, and are highly sensitive and useful for a soil-dwelling insect.

-Above is an adult Staphylinus olens (Ocypus olens), commonly known as the Devil's coach horse or the cock-tail beetle.
+Above is an adult Staphylinus olens (Ocypus olens), commonly known as the Devil's coach horse or the Cock-tail beetle.
 With a body length of 22 - 32 mm it is the largest member of the Staphylinidae family found in the U. K. It can be found in woods, gardens and open situations, but tends to favour damp places.
 During the day it hides under wood or stones.
 This one was found wandering about in daylight after a thunderstorm, so it had probably been washed out of its hiding place.